mfournierca/slartibartfast/README.md

 * Automatically generate a valid RSS feed (see feed.xml in root directory).
 * Automatically generate a valid Google Sitemap (see sitemap.xml in root directory).
 * Uses Twitter Bootstrap so pages adjust to screen width.
 Can be used on desktop, tablet, mobile.
-* Tested on Chrome, Firefox, Opera, Safari.
+* Tested on Chrome, Firefox, Opera, Safari, Mobile Chrome.

 Screenshots